John McKinlay

 John McKinlay (26 August 1819 – 31 December 1872) was a Scottish-born Australian explorer and cattle grazier, and leader of the South Australian Burke Relief Expedition - one of the search parties for the Burke and Wills expedition.
-McKinlay was also a member of Charles Sturt's Central Exploring Expedition from 1844-1845.
 The town of McKinlay in northwestern Queensland is named after him.

 Early life

 John McKinlay was born at Sandbank on the River Clyde, in county Argyle and Bute, Scotland.
 He was the third son of Dugald McKinlay, a merchant, and Catherine née McKellar.
 John McKinlay was educated at Dalinlongart School and migrated to New South Wales, Australia with his brother Alexander in 1836.

 The brothers worked with a squatter uncle until 1840 and afterward took up a property called "Yambro" on Lake Victoria between the Darling River and the South Australian border.
 John McKinlay was interested in the Indigenous Australians who inhabited the area, and his knowledge of their ways was of great use later when he became an explorer.

-In 1844, at the age of 25, John McKinlay was selected to be a part of Charles Sturt's Central Australian Exploring Expedition.
-McKinlay successfully participated in Sturt's expedition from 1844-1845, which gave him exploration experience of Australia, which at the time was a fairly foreign country to him.